-If a law enforcement or regulatory agency notifies the College District that a criminal or regulatory investigation has been initiated, the College District's investigation would impede the criminal or regulatory investigation.
-The College District Shall Proceed with its investigation only to the extent that it does not impede the ongoing criminal or regulatory investigation.
+If a law enforcement or regulatory agency notifies the College District that a criminal or regulatory investigation has been initiated, the College District shall confer with the agency to determine if the College District's investigation would impede the criminal or regulatory investigation.
+The College District shall proceed with its investigation only to the extent that it does not impede the ongoing criminal or regulatory investigation.
 After the law enforcement or regulatory investigation has completed gathering its evidence, the College District shall promptly resume its investigation.